 - Jar Jackets Silicone Sleeves for 12 oz jelly jars

 - Ball Regular Mouth Jar White Storage Lids

 Plastic lids don’t seem to bother me too much being plastic.
 They are on my Pyrex Containers and I use them for Mason Jar lids because I don’t like the metal ones that rust.
 They don’t tend to come in contact with our food or water.
 They don’t get heated up with the food, just in the dishwasher.
 And I don’t know of an alternative yet either.

-KIDS’ (AND MY) EVERYDAY PLATES AND BOWLS
+KIDS (AND MY) FAVORITE EVERYDAY DISHES AND BOWLS

 - Corelle is glass so it’s safe.